John Rademaker Accused Of Choking, Assaulting Teenage Girls For Not Practicing Social Distancing

 According to a police report, the suspect “without consent… applied pressure to victim’s throat and impeded her breathing.”
 At least one victim was described as an 18-year-old Hispanic female.

-On Tuesday, Louisville police confirmed that they had arrested Rademaker and charged with four counts, including first-degree strangulation and harassment with physical contact.
+On Tuesday, Louisville police confirmed that they had arrested Rademaker and charged him with four counts, including first-degree strangulation and harassment with physical contact.
 Later Tuesday, he was released from jail on his own recognizance, according to the Louisville Metro Department of Corrections.
 He is due in court on May 8.

-It remains unclear, as of this writing, if the female alleged accomplice faces any criminal charges.
+It remains unclear, as of this writing, if the alleged female accomplice faces any criminal charges.

-In a statement, police department Special Advisor Jessie Halladay said that it’s not up to regular citizens to enforce social distancing, particularly not with violence.
+In a statement, police department special advisor Jessie Halladay said that it’s not up to regular citizens to enforce social distancing, particularly not with violence.

-“Obviously, we do not advise individuals concerned about social distancing to take matters into their own hands and confront people about it, especially in any physical way,” the statement reads in part.
+“Obviously, we do not advise individuals concerned about social distancing to take matters into their own hands and confront people about it, especially in any physical way,” she said.

-Baptist Health Louisville said in a statement that Rademaker had been a contract physician with the hospital, but that he’s been placed on administrative leave and is not currently practicing within the facility.
+Baptist Health Louisville said in its own statement that Rademaker had been a contract physician with the hospital, but that he’s been placed on administrative leave and is not currently practicing within the facility.

-“This type of action does not reflect our values as an institution or healthcare provider, and our thoughts are with the young women who were impacted,” the statement reads in part.
+“This type of action does not reflect our values as an institution or healthcare provider, and our thoughts are with the young women who were impacted,” the hospital’s statement read.